-In 2014, opioids were involved in 28,647 deaths across the United States.
-That accounts for 61% of all drug overdose-related deaths, the vast majority of overdose deaths in the United States.
+In 2016, opioids were involved in more than 42,000 across the United States.
+That accounts for 66% of all drug overdose-related deaths, the vast majority of overdose deaths in the United States.

 Length of opioid exposure

 The length of exposure to opioids also increases the likelihood of overdose.
-According to one study, over 50% of pain patients who stay on opioids for more than 90 days remain on them years later.
+According to one study, more than 50% of pain patients who stay on opioids for more than 90 days remain on them years later.

 The longer you’re exposed to opioids, the more likely you are to become dependent or addicted to them.
 And those who are dependent on opioids are among the most likely to overdose.

 So what’s a safe opioid dosage?
 How do you know when too much is too much?